jbaiter/jpegtran-cffi/README.rst

     Crop a rectangle with ``width`` and ``height`` starting from ``x`` pixels on the right and ``y`` pixels from the top

+``exif_autotransform()``
+    Automatically transform the image according to its EXIF orientation tag.
+    This will apply one or more of the above methods to transform the image so its image data corresponds to the tag value.
+In the resulting image,  the tag will be set to ``1``.

-``scale(width, height, quality=75)``
+``downscale(width, height, quality=75)``
     Resize the image to ``width`` by ``height`` pixels.
-Since this is a lossy operation, the optional ``quality`` parameter can be used to set the JPEG quality of the output
+Since this is a lossy operation, the optional ``quality`` parameter can be used to set the JPEG quality of the output.
+Note that this method can only be used to downscale images, upscaling is not supported.

-The result of each of these operations retuns the same object with the new, transformed data.
+The result of each of these operations retuns a new ``JPEGImage`` object with the transformed data.
 You can get the data as a bytestring via the ``as_blob()`` method or save it to a file with the ``save(fname)`` method.

-Note that due to this layout, operations can be chained, e.g. to create a rectangular 200x200 thumbnail from a 1200x2400 pixel JPEG::
+Note that this allows operations to be chained, e.g. to create a rectangular 200x200 thumbnail from a 1200x2400 pixel JPEG::

     thumb_data = (JPEGImage(fname='original.jpg')